-^{}Cobb EMC's contribution to Total Operating Revenue is greater than 10% in 2017.
-In 2016 and 2015, there was a shift in costs among the Member Systems caused by the effects of unusual winter peaks on our normally summer-peaking system.
+\Cobb EMC's contribution to Total Operating Revenue was either greater than or equal to 10% in 2018 and 2017.
+In 2016, there was a shift in costs among the Member Systems caused by the effects of unusual winter peaks on our normally summer-peaking system.